topazus/marqov/doc/io.rst

 performed calculations.
 Modelling a calculation as a series of steps offers the possibility that different steps can be done by different programs.
-A code with restarts is hence a calculation where the same program is used with the output of the previous step as input.
+A code with restarts is hence a calculation where the same program is used with the output of the previous step as input. additional things can be added in the future to the file without affecting the parseability for older codes.